 Can you start by telling us a little about Flowerhorn Brewery?

 Supporting and collaborating with our local community is very important for us.
 In March 2023 we launched our side project, Flowerhorn Dog Bakery with the help of Food Innovation Centre Wales and a sustainability grant from the Welsh Government.
 We converted a shipping container into a kitchen and are using the waste product (spent grains) from the brewing process to create sustainable pale ale dog biscuits.
-Made from spent malt which is dehydrated, milled and mixed with flaxseed, flour and peanut butter, the result is a high protein, natural, vegan dog snack, which is packaged in eco-friendly pouches, aluminium tins and wrapped in compostable paper labels to keep it sustainable as possible.
+Made from spent malt which is dehydrated, milled, and mixed with flaxseed, flour, and peanut butter, the result is a high-protein, natural, vegan dog snack, which is packaged in eco-friendly pouches, aluminium tins, and wrapped in compostable paper labels to keep it as sustainable as possible.
 A portion of profits are donated to Cardiff based dog’s home, The Rescue Hotel.

 How did Congenital anosmia affect you growing up, and what were some of the initial challenges that you faced?